 First, both positive and coaching psychology are focused on the optimal wellbeing of the individual (Linley & Harrington, 2005).
 Practitioners in both fields agree that psychology has a lot more to offer than helping clients overcome mental illness.
 Positive psychology coaches help their clients reach higher levels of achievement than baseline functioning.

 Second, positive psychology and coaching psychology focus on the positive sides of human nature, challenging the way that practitioners in other disciplines look at human nature (Linley & Harrington, 2005).

 Positive psychology coaches look at human nature as neither good nor evil but shaped instead by constructive social forces.
 They help their clients to recognize and harness the social forces that will help them thrive.

 Third, both positive and coaching psychology use a strengths-based approach (Linley & Harrington, 2005).
 This approach allows for the easy integration of positive psychology in applied coaching practice.

-To illustrate what positive psychology coaching skills look like in practice, it is useful to go over Burke’s conceptual framework for positive psychology coaching (Burke, 2017).
+To illustrate what positive psychology coaching skills look like in practice, it is useful to go over Burke’s (2017) conceptual framework for positive psychology coaching.
 In this framework, positive psychology coaching involves six components.

 The first component, knowledge, necessitates that the coach has a solid foundational understanding of positive psychology, as well as knowledge about how to apply these teachings in practice.

-The next component, strength-based models, means that the coach develops an understanding of the client’s strengths and helps them to use these qualities to achieve optimal functioning.
+The next component, strengths-based models, means that the coach develops an understanding of the client’s strengths and helps them to use these qualities to achieve optimal functioning.